IDARB: Gameplay

-The game's online multiplayer featured integration with Twitter.
-By tweeting a post that tagged the game's account, @idarbwire, along with the game's room code and an assigned hashtag, various effects known as hashbombs were triggered; for example, the hashtag #light would darken the entire screen except for the ball.
+The online multiplayer featured integration with Twitter.
+By tweeting a post that tagged the game's account, @idarbwire, along with the room code and an assigned hashtag, various effects known as hashbombs were triggered.
+For example, the hashtag #light would darken the entire screen except for the ball.
 These effects could also be achieved when streaming on Twitch through messages in the chat.
-The Twitch integration also allowed players to gamble on the outcome of live matches, or AI-controlled ones, though the latter still allowed the use of hashbombs in the chat.
+The Twitch integration also let players gamble on the outcome of live matches, or AI-controlled ones, though the latter still allowed the use of hashbombs in the chat.

 Aside from the main mode, there is a wide variety of side content.
 The game features a custom sprite creator, which lets players design their own playable characters; these may then be shared through QR codes.
 There are also many packs of pre-designed characters featuring crossovers such as Halo and The Walking Dead.
-Other features include a music creator and logo designer which lets groups of players develop their own logo and theme song which would be displayed upon entry to a match.
+Other features include a music creator and logo designer which lets groups of players develop their own logo and theme song that would be displayed upon entry to a match.
 "Over a dozen" real-world recipes were also contributed by developers in the video game industry for foods such as teriyaki chicken.